gadget114514/docker-wordpress/README.md

 	- redis
 	- supervisord (invokes daemons)

-notice: mysql has no password
+notice: mysql has no password;  in /etc/mysql/my.cnf, skip-grant-tables is written to skip database password authentication.

 - Clone